Man with briefcase stepping from low risk to high risk

 Beyond any doubt, climate change is one of the most significant current risks facing global markets.
 We are all vested in the issue of environmental sustainability, and governments are being far more stringent than ever with greenhouse gas emissions regulations while also focusing on renewable energy.

-If climate change is an ever-present risk in your business (whether it affects your supply chain, operational costs or regulatory compliance), then it also presents a unique opportunity for startups to differentiate themselves by making sure their practices incorporate environmental friendliness.
+Suppose climate change is an ever-present risk in your business (whether it affects your supply chain, operational costs, or regulatory compliance).
+In that case, it also presents a unique opportunity for startups to differentiate themselves by ensuring their practices incorporate environmental friendliness.

 Cybersecurity Threats

-The risk for global markets is high as new-age firms with no physical presence become increasingly connected in the digital space.
-And with the risk of a data breach, ransomware or even a disruption to critical infrastructures slowly increasing, startups with no prior experience of robust digital infrastructure are particularly exposed.
+Global markets face high risks as new-age firms with no physical presence become increasingly connected digitally.
+As the risk of a data breach, ransomware, or even a disruption to critical infrastructures slowly increases, startups with no prior experience of robust digital infrastructure are particularly exposed.

-As a startup founder, I firmly believe that you should invest in sound digital infrastructure early to protect your company and their data.
+As a startup founder, you should invest in sound digital infrastructure early to protect your company and their data.

 Geopolitical Unrest